DJCordhose/ecmascript-2015-iojs/workshop/README.md

 # Assignment

-programmer-step0.js written in ES5, convert it to ES6
+'workshop/step0-es5/programmer-step0.js' is written in ES5, convert it to ES6

 # Format

 Instructor explains a new ES6 concept, supported by io.js and students apply it to example.
-By doing so they incrementally transform the ES5 example into ES6.
+By doing so we incrementally transform the ES5 example into ES6.

 ## Step 0

-Explain ES5 and its pain points
+Explain ES5 version and its pain points

 ## Step 1: Basic stuff